Our Team

 Favorite quote: “Hard work beats talent, when talent doesn’t work hard.”

 From a very young age, Rob has developed a love for competition and camaraderie.
 After nearly 40 years of participating in or coaching seven different sports, he still has the desire to compete in everything he does.
 In 2015 his daughter, Jessica, became an intern at Unbreakable Athletics Academy.
-She knew Crossfit was the perfect challenge for him and convinced Rob to give it a try during the summer of 2015.
+She knew Functional Fitness was the perfect challenge for him and convinced Rob to give it a try during the summer of 2015.
 She was right!
-Crossfit has provided Rob with all the same opportunities for competitiveness and camaraderie that team sports have offered him.
+Functional Fitness has provided Rob with all the same opportunities for competitiveness and camaraderie that team sports have offered him.
 Combining both of those with his love for fitness was a perfect blend.

 Rob is an enthusiastic and motivational coach.
 He has a never-quit attitude that becomes contagious.
 It’s his positive attitude toward goal achievement and his enthusiasm for fitness and a healthy lifestyle that Rob wants to share with others.